-How does Google AdWords work?
+How does Google Ads (Google AdWords) work?

 Paid vs. organic SEO

-When an individual is browsing the internet, and is choosing to click on an ad, it is likely because they need the product or service that this ad is advertising.
+When an individual is browsing the internet and is choosing to click on an ad, it is likely because they need the product or service that this ad is advertising.
 Traffic that ends up on your website organically often happens because the user is looking for information, rather than a specific service.

 Google Ads looks at how relevant your ad is to users, as well as their relevance to the search terms.
 Google also looks at how many clicks your ad has received, or the click-through rate (CTR), also considering the relevance of your landing page.

-Of course, depending on the competitiveness of the keywords that your business is biding on, as well as the relevancy of the keyword, Google AdWords may or may not work for your business, so choosing the correct keywords is very important to the effectiveness of the platform.
+Of course, depending on the competitiveness of the keywords that your business is biding on, as well as the relevancy of the keyword, Google Ads may or may not work for your business, so choosing the correct keywords is very important to the effectiveness of the platform.

 AdWords management can help you to bid lower amounts for your desired phrases while still having your ads appear in the Google search result.
 This is because Google factors in bids as well as how many people click each ad, giving preference to ads which are more effective.
 Therefore, if an ad is more relevant to a specific keyword, it is more likely to gain a website visitor and a potential future customer.

-Is Google AdWords effective?
+Is Google Ads (AdWords) effective?

 Also, research has shown that most consumers do not even realize that they are clicking on an ad at all, and as we stated, most people entering search queries will ignore publications that appear further down a Google page, even if they are more relevant to their needs.
 It would be worthwhile for your business to give Adwords a try, so if you're ready and willing then go for it!